-A copy of the Governance Framework is available on the PCC website at https://goo.gl/rwZkEB (This is a shortened URL that will take you to the document on our website).
+A copy of the Governance Framework is available on the PCC website at Governance Framework (This is a shortened URL that will take you to the document on our website).

-Although the Chief Constable is responsible for operational policing matters, direction of police personnel and making proper arrangements for the governance of the force, the PCC is required to hold the post holder, and those under their direction and control, to account for the exercise of those functions.
+Although the Chief Constable is responsible for operational policing matters, direction of police personnel and making proper arrangements for the governance of the Force, the PCC is required to hold the post holder to account for the exercise of those functions.
 The PCC must therefore satisfy itself that the Force has appropriate mechanisms in place for the maintenance of good governance and that these operate in practice.